• Resources

 A quick breakdown:

-• SSDI (Supplemental Security Disability Insurance) is for Americans who have worked and paid into social security.
+• SSDI (Social Security Disability Insurance) is for Americans who have worked and paid into social security.
 They’re like getting your retirement benefits ahead of time: You’ll qualify for free Medicare and the weekly payments that you would have started receiving at 67.

 • SSI (Supplemental Security Income) is for Americans who don’t meet the work history requirements of SSDI, and have very little income and assets.
 SSI is needs-based, and usually pays out less per month.
 It also grants you Medicaid.